M-HT/SR/games/Battle Isle 3/release/linux/readme-Linux.txt

 quicktime2 (http://libquicktime.sourceforge.net/)
 ffmpeg (https://www.ffmpeg.org/)

+The game optionally uses SpeexDSP library for audio resampling (https://github.com/xiph/speexdsp).

 Source code is available on GitHub: https://github.com/M-HT/SR

 Changes
 -------

+v1.0.4 (2024-09-15)
+* add option to use higher quality midi resampling in libADLMIDI, WildMIDI, BASSMIDI libraries
+* use latest versions of libADLMIDI, WildMIDI libraries
+* change setting volume in libADLMIDI
+* modify ALSA midi plugin to try all ports with the same client number when looking for midi port based on client name

 v1.0.3 (2023-11-13)
 * use bundled quicktime2 and ffmpeg libraries instead of system libraries